After years of outdoor adventures we’ve developed the essential camping packing list – here it is (*Updated for 2019*)

 Another item that is always on our camping packing list.
 Zip ties have so many uses and are great if things start to break or fall apart.
 We do a lot of cycling so we use them to secure things to our bike frames or to our bags.

 A flint stick weighs almost nothing and is super small but could be a lifesaver if you need to make a fire and don’t have a lighter.
-Even when we do have a lighter I always like to test my Bear Grylls and try and make a fire from wood and the flint stick.
+Even when we do have a lighter I always like to test myself and try t make a fire from wood and the flint stick.
 Just in case…

 Whether it’s your clothes, your rucksack or your sleeping bag, if something rips or breaks a travel sewing kit is the perfect solution.
 If you’re in proper survival mode then you can even use it to give stitches…